-Our team includes licensed professional counselors, clinical social workers, and clinical pastoral therapists.
-All eligible counseling staff are Certified Employee Assistance Professionals (CEAP.
-This credential is recognized by employers, human resource professionals, and accrediting agencies as the standard in employee assistance.
+Our team includes licensed professional counselors and clinical social workers.
+All eligible counseling staff are Certified Employee Assistance Professionals (CEAP).
+This credential is recognized by employers, human resource professionals, and accrediting agencies as best practice standard in employee assistance.

 Director, Methodist Healthcare Employee Assistance Program

 As director of the Methodist Healthcare EAP, Donna manages contracts for employers throughout the Mid-South.
-She has an extensive background in crisis response, having developed crisis programs for hospital emergency departments in Connecticut and New Jersey and hospital-based critical incident stress management teams.
+She has an extensive background in crisis response, having developed crisis programs and hospital-based critical incident stress management teams.

-Prior to her current position, Donna managed a successful private practice in New Jersey and Connecticut, worked as a hospital-based psychiatric and medical social worker, managed other hospital- based EAP’s and was an associate professor of human services at a community college.
+Prior to her current position, Donna managed a successful private practice in New Jersey and Connecticut, worked as a hospital-based psychiatric and medical social worker, managed other hospital- based EAP’s and was an associate professor of human services.